 The pulpit

 Nicola Pisano’s pulpit is among the oldest objects in the cathedral.
 It was made between 1265 and 1268.
 By that time, Pisano was already a well-known artist, famous for having sculpted a similar pulpit in the Baptistery in Pisa.
 The Siena pulpit is octagonal, and has seven scenes depicting episodes from the Life of Christ.
 When I visited the Duomo in 2016, it was undergoing restoration and was hardly visible because of the scaffolding.
-Fortunately, I still had a photo from my visit back in 2010, which is included in this post.
+Fortunately, I still had a photo from my visit back in 2010, while in 2024 the pulpit could be admired in full glory again.
 It shows two scenes from the Last Judgment, with the Blessed on the left (i.e. on Christ’s right) and the Damned on the right.
 Pisano’s pulpit has its own pages on Wikipedia, in English and in Italian.

 The Piccolomini Altar